Crib safety is your number

 that leaves no risk for her to get stuck with any part of her body.

-Making your baby's crib safe is an important part of preventing
+Making your baby's bed safe is an important

-With crib we refer to any baby size bed, usually wood, with a frame
+With "bed" here we refer to any baby size bed, usually wood, with a frame

 (made up by the slats) around it to ensure baby cannot roll or fall